Become an Early Childhood Teacher: Master’s of Early Childhood Education

 Learn resilience and healthy professional practices from experienced practitioners.

-Teaching is challenging work, but the rewards are enormous–every effective teacher moves us that much closer to a more equitable society.
-That’s why the Erikson Institute has created the only program of its kind in Illinois: Master of Science in Early Childhood Education with three embedded endorsements (Early Childhood, English as a Second Language/ Bilingual, and Special Education).
+The rewards in teaching are enormous and every effective teacher moves us that much closer to all students having an exciting future.
+Erikson Institute is the first program in the State of Illinois to offer a Master of Science in Early Childhood Education with three embedded endorsements (Early Childhood, English as a Second Language/ Bilingual, and Special Education).

 The traditional method of “stacking” endorsements is costly, time-consuming, and falls far short of offering a holistic approach that every child needs.
-Our initial licensure program integrates three endorsements in a single course of study: Early Childhood Ed, ESL/ Bilingual Ed, and Special Ed.
+Our initial licensure program integrates ESL/Bilingual Ed, Special Ed, and Early Childhood endorsements in a single course of study.

 Beyond traditional student support, graduates of the program will have access to a 2-year professional learning community and earn professional development hours.